richelbilderbeek/paper_k3_ratings/docs/paper.md

     These are Alain Vande Putte, Miguel Wiels and Peter Gillis, as can be seen in the `heyahmama` 'Composers' vignette.

+This group of composers, however, has only written songs for the first three formations.

 #### Ratings

 We obtain ratings (which are values from